distri/require/test/require.coffee.md

         result = latestRequire SAMPLE_PACKAGE

         assert.equal "TEST", result

+      it "should be able to require something packaged with browserify", -> assert.equal latestRequire("/samples/browserified"), "coolio"

     describe "package wrapper", ->
       it "should be able to generate a package wrapper", ->